 • Small Islands Development Status (SIDS): Status weighting = yes (1), no (0).
 Proportion = 40% of the developing coastal States element of the Coastal States Allocation;

-c) Pursuant to paragraph 6.11(c), CPCs that are coastal States: EEZ proportion: In the absence of data supporting an indicator based on stock abundance, the size of the area under national jurisdiction within the IOTC Area of Competence, as a proportion of the overall IOTC Area of Competence.
+[c) Pursuant to Paragraph 6.12(c), CPCs that are coastal States: EEZ proportion: In the absence of data supporting an indicator based on stock abundance, the size of the area under national jurisdiction within the IOTC Area of Competence, as a proportion of the overall IOTC Area of Competence.
 Proportion = 17.5% of the Coastal States Allocation; EEZ size weighting:

 >0.0-≤1.0% of the IOTC Area of Competence (weighting = 1)